richardkiene/CoreCLRWebAPISample/README.md

 # CoreCLRWebAPISample
 Sample CoreCLR WebAPI application used for trivial benchmarking

-* CoreCLR performance on SmartOS LX branded Zones is currently sub-optimal.
+* CoreCLR performance on SmartOS LX branded Zones is _AWESOME_.
 This repo is here to document the steps used for benchmarking, list current and historical benchmark numbers, list current findings / progress, and hopefully lower the barrier to entry so others can join in the fun.